Saksham-w/react-firebase-chat/README.md

 # React-Firebase Chatapp

-A real-time chat application built with React and Firebase, allowing users to send and receive messages instantly.
+A real-time chat application built with React, Zustand, Firebase and Cloudinary, allowing users to send and receive messages instantly.